poutinedevicto/beckn-onix/README.md

 ### Automated Setup (Recommended)

-For local setup ,starts only redis and onix adapter:
+For local setup, starts only redis and onix adapter:

 ```bash
 # Clone and setup everything automatically